 Building a Budget Back to Front

-Many of us take shortcuts with our budgets by extrapolating from last year’s results, and generally that will give you a fairly good forecast of what you’ll achieve if you keep doing the same things.
-But what if you don’t want a repeat of last year.
+Many of us take shortcuts with when building a business budget by extrapolating from last year’s results, and generally that will give you a fairly good forecast of what you’ll achieve if you keep doing the same things.
+But what if you don’t want a repeat of last year?
 What if you think you could do better?
 How about starting from the Net Profit and working backwards from there?

 What is your Dream?